Castelnuovo-Mumford regularity bounds for singular surfaces: Regularity bounds for singular surfaces

 where $S^2V$ is the second symmetric power of $V$.

-When $X$ has isolated singularities we can further choose the center $\Lambda$ to be general so that each singular point of $X$ is the only point in the fiber of the projection $f$.
+When $X$ has isolated singularities we can further choose the center $\Lambda$ to be general so that each singular point of $X$ is the only point in a fiber of the projection $f$.
 We state this fact in the following lemma.

-\begin{lemma} Suppose that $X$ is a normal surface with $\{P_1,\cdots, P_r\}$ as all its singular points.
-Then for a general center $\Lambda$ the projection $f$ satisfies the condition that $\Supp f^{-1}(f(P_i))=\{P_i\}$, for $i=1,\cdots, r$. \end{lemma} \begin{proof} Let $P$ be a singular point of $X$.
+\begin{lemma} Suppose that $X$ is a surface with only isolated singularities at points $\{P_1,\cdots,P_r\}$.
+Then for a general center $\Lambda$, the projection $f:X\longrightarrow\nP^3$ satisfies the condition that \end{lemma} \begin{proof} Let $P$ be a singular point of $X$.
 We define $\Sigma_P$ to be the algebraic set swaped by the line connecting $P$ and any other point $Q$ of $X$.
 It is clear that the dimension of $\Sigma_P$ is at most $3$.
 Thus the general $\Lambda$ would not touch $\Sigma_P$ for any singular point $P$ since $\Lambda$ has codimension $4$.
 Then the projection $f$ determined by $\Lambda$ will have the desired property. \end{proof}

 In the sequel, we always assume that the center $\Lambda$ is general so that the projection $f$ has the property in Lemma \ref{prop04}.
 The key point to obtain a regularity bound for $X$ is to prove that the morphism $w_2$ is surjective.
-If $X$ is nonsingular then the classical result on generic projection says that the each fiber of $f$ has length no more than three and then by base change the morphism $w_2$ is surjective.
+If $X$ is nonsingular then the classical result on generic projection says that each fiber of $f$ has length no more than three and then by base change the morphism $w_2$ is surjective.
 This is how generic projection was used in the work \cite{Larz:RegSurface}.
-However, if $X$ has singular points, the fiber of $f$ would become complicated and its length could be every large.
-Thus we need to give a reasonable condition on the singular points of $X$ to make $w_2$ surjective.
+However, if $X$ has singular points, then the fiber of $f$ would become complicated and its length could be very large.
+Indeed, the main difficulty only appears, after applying Lemma \ref{prop04}, in the fiber which contains the singular points of $X$.
+For a fiber supported in the smooth locus of $X$, a modification of the classical result of smooth case will still give us the fact that the length of this fiber is no more than three.
+We give a proof for this fact by the dimension counting techniques, following the argument in \cite{GH:PrinAlgGeom} or \cite{Moishenzon:ComplexSurfaces}.

+\begin{lemma} Suppose $X$ is a surface with only isolated singularities at points $\{P_1,\cdots,P_r\}$.
+Let $X'$ be the image of a generic projection $f:X \longrightarrow \nP^3$.
+Write $U'=X'-\{f(P_1),\cdots, f(P_r)\}$.
+Then $U'$ has only ordinary singularities. \end{lemma} \begin{proof} For the definition of ordinary singularities, we refer to \cite[p.616]{GH:PrinAlgGeom}.
+The proof is almost the same as \cite[p.611]{GH:PrinAlgGeom} and \cite{Moishenzon:ComplexSurfaces}, so we only write the crucial steps here.

+Write $U=X-\{P_1,\cdots,P_r\}$ the smooth locus of $X$.
+Since the secant variety of $X$ has dimension no more than $5$, we can certainly use a generic projection to project $X$ into $\nP^5$ such that the image of $X$ has only isolated singularities and $U$ is projected isomorphically into $\nP^5$.
+Hence we can assume that $X\subset \nP^5$.